algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 It can not be fully compatible with the older versions of the engine.

 If the engine receives new features, the binding will not automatically be supported for these versions.

+Making FABGen available on Mac M1, MacOS M1 machines use a different architecture, which we can only make usable unless if we use Docker on our machine to run it.

 ## Glossary